Jacob-s-Lab/2026-Biomarkers/week02_0916_0923/week02_FastQC.md

 > `sacct`
 This command is used to list the status of jobs or job arrays associated with an account, such as running, terminated, or completed.
 It is the most basic command for viewing job statuses.
 It can display information such as ID, user, status, and resources used, which is useful for tracking and analyzing the status of jobs.

-3. Entering `ls` allows you to view all the files in a directory, where you can see `out.log`, `err.log`, and HTML files.
-- out.log and err.log are the standard output and standard error for this script.
+> `out.log` and `err.log` are the standard output and standard error for this script.
 If any errors occurred during execution, you can check err.log.
-- This script will generate an HTML file, which can be downloaded and opened to view the FastQC Report.
+> This script will generate an HTML file, which can be downloaded and opened to view the FastQC Report.
-Details available for [download](https://github.com/Jacob-s-Lab/2026-Biomarkers/blob/main/week01_0909/week01_NCHC_account.md#step-3%E6%AA%94%E6%A1%88%E8%B3%87%E6%96%99%E5%82%B3%E8%BC%B8) at the link

-### Downloading Files Using rsync
+### Step 3:Downloading Files and view the FastQC Report.
+- Mac users can use the terminal and the rsync command to [download](#downloading-files-using-rsync) files.
+- Windows users can use WinSCP to [download](#downloading-files-with-winscp).

+# downloading-files-using-rsync
 1. Open the local terminal and `cd` to the **directory where you want to download the files** (You can input the folder path by dragging the folder into the terminal command line).
 (Note: **Open a new terminal, not the one where you are logged into the NCHC host!**).
 ![image](https://hackmd.io/_uploads/HJ2t2Aq2a.png)

-2. Use the following command to download the folder `/home/{supercomputer_account}/HW1` from the NCHC server to the current local directory.
+2. Use the following command to download the folder `/work/{supercomputer_account}/result/{assigned_file_name}` from the NCHC server to the current local directory.
-   (Replace `{supercomputer_account}` with your actual username)
+   (Replace `{supercomputer_account}` and `{assigned_file_name}` with your actual username/file name)

    ```
-   rsync -azvh {supercomputer_account}@twnia3.nchc.org.tw:/work/{supercomputer_account}/result/fastqc .
+   rsync -azvh {supercomputer_account}@twnia3.nchc.org.tw:/work/{supercomputer_account}/result/{assigned_file_name} .
    ```
    or    (replace `{NCHC directory path}` and `{local directory path}`  with your actual file path)
    ```